miguel-caetano/Chat-RPG/README.md

 This does **not** bypass/jailbreak anything.
 But if you want, you can try it inside a Local LLM (Large Language Model).

+## Tips

+- Didn't like the alternatives the AI gave you? just type in what your character will do.
+- You can change the prompt to your liking... maybe give you some coins? make your character OP, I know some of you might wanna do that.
+- After pasting the prompt you can tell the AI a little about your character... but to avoid the AI forgetting something, don't write an entire wikipedia page... or write, this is your adventure.

+  Adding more later, you can give some of your tips too.

 ## Features

 - **Health System**